Tell me about… Trooping the Colour

 Tickets must be applied for in January and February before the event; details can be found here.

 If you can’t make it to London to join the crowns for the special event, the BBC televises it each year.
-The camera gives a great overview of the crowds which mass for The Queen, but also the technical manoeuvres performed by the soldiers.
+The camera gives a great overview of the crowds which mass for The King, but also the technical manoeuvres performed by the soldiers.

 Another chance to see Trooping?